NERSC/timemory/docs/overhead.md

 # Overhead

-Analysis on a fibonacci calculation determined that one TiMemory "component" adds an average overhead of 1 microsecond (`0.000001 s`) when the component is being inserted into call-graph for the first time.
+Analysis on a fibonacci calculation determined that one timemory "component" adds an average overhead of 1 microsecond (`0.000001 s`) when the component is being inserted into call-graph for the first time.
 Once a component exists in the call-graph, the overhead is approximately 0.85 microseconds (`0.00000085 s`).
 However, this is for a **_VERY_** large number of measurements, when the number of measurements are kept within a reasonable range (approximately <= 10,000 - 15,000)